Other work in the Energy Analytics team examine new technologies and their cost effectiveness. Recent and ongoing work in these areas includes:

 Cost Benefit Analysis of Existing Building and New Construction Commissioning (Cx) Projects

 Updated results for Berkeley Lab's seminal study on the costs and benefits of commissioning (previously published 2004 and 2009).
 Prior studies have been routinely cited by building owners and commissioning providers to make the case for implementing Cx in new and existing buildings, and by policymakers as key background for deployment programs.
-Berkeley Lab, in partnership with Building Commissioning Association (BCxA), has updated the study with new results and findings in 2018.
+Berkeley Lab, in partnership with Building Commissioning Association (BCxA), has updated the study and published the work in a 2020 journal article and presentation deck.

 Energy Information Systems (EIS): Technology Costs, Benefit and Best Practice Uses